harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 ```

-Because we’re using `microsoft/dotnet:runtime` as the base image, the final docker image will be way smaller than sticking with the SDK image.
-It’s about 1.8GB compared to 220MB.
+Because we're using `microsoft/dotnet:runtime` as the base image, the final docker image will be way smaller than sticking with the SDK image.
+It's about 1.8GB compared to 220MB.
 Use `docker build` to create the image.

 ```bash